FischbachLab/MaAsLin_Docker/README.md

 # MaAsLin_Docker
-A MaAsLin docker container with Bioconductor and RStudio
+A MaAsLin docker container with Bioconductor and RStudio based on [bioconductor_docker] (https://github.com/Bioconductor/bioconductor_docker)

 ## Run a MaAsLin demo dataset within a docker image
 ```bash